Women's sports: Concussions

 Female athletes are also more prone to concussions than male athletes.
 They exhibit more visible symptoms of a concussion than male athletes and for a longer period of time than male athletes, a phenomenon known as the "concussion gap".
 However, there is no consensus on the reason women are more prone to concussions than men or experience symptoms differently.
-Some theories have been that women have smaller, more breakable nerve fibers in their brains, that their necks are weaker and so their brains accelerate more sharply on impact, or fluctuating hormones during menstrual cycles that make them more susceptible.
+Some theories have been that women have smaller, more fragile nerve fibers in their brains, that their necks are weaker and so their brains accelerate more sharply on impact, or fluctuating hormones during menstrual cycles that make them more susceptible.